evan-l-munson/saotd/README.md

 gained can also enable governments to better understand a population so they can make more informed decisions for that population.
-During the course of this research, data was acquired through the Public Twitter Application Programming Interface (API), to obtain tweets as the foundation of data and will build a methodology utilizing a topic modeling and lexicographical approach to analyze the sentiment and opinions of text in English to determine a general sentiment such as
+During the course of this research, data was acquired through the Public Twitter Application Programming Interface (API), to obtain Tweets as the foundation of data and will build a methodology utilizing a topic modeling and lexicographical approach to analyze the sentiment and opinions of text in English to determine a general sentiment such as